Build a rock for a Flask application

 Create the Flask application

-Start by creating the “Hello, world” Flask application that will be used for this tutorial.
+Start by creating the “Hello, world” Flask application that we’ll use for this tutorial.

 Create a requirements.txt file, copy the following text into it and then save it: